The Coexistence Protocol

 The procedural layer

 A stranger shoves you off a curb and you hit the pavement hard.
 What just happened?
-If he shoved you out of the path of a bus you never saw, it was a rescue.
-If he shoved you to take your bag, it was coercion.
-If he stumbled against you in a crowd, it was friction — the ordinary background bump of agents sharing space.
-Same act, same bruise, three entirely different moral classifications.
-And lying on the pavement, you may not have the information to tell which world you are in.
-Neither, possibly, does he: perhaps he genuinely believed there was a bus.
+If he shoved you out of the path of a bus you never saw, it may have been justified rescue.
+If he shoved you to take your bag, it was wrongful force and possibly violence.
+If he stumbled against you in a crowd, it was accidental friction.
+Same contact, same bruise, different authorization, intent, risk, and responsibility.
+None is coercion unless a conditional threat was used to obtain compliance.
+And lying on the pavement, you may not have the information to tell which case occurred.
+Neither, possibly, does he: perhaps he reasonably but mistakenly believed there was a bus.

 This is why the invariant alone is not enough.
 It needs a second layer:

-The Procedural Layer is the epistemic operating system that determines whether a boundary violation has occurred when perceptions, probabilities, or vantage points diverge.
+The Procedural Layer is a fallible adjudication process for claims of boundary violation when perceptions, probabilities, or vantage points diverge.

 Without it, even a flawless invariant dissolves into vendetta.
 This chapter specifies that layer.